amanshenoy/path-tracer/readme.md

 This repository contains the implementation of a brute force path tracer in C++.
 The project avoids the use of libraries and graphics API's and attempts to implement simple physically based rendering effects from scratch.

-This is a project I essentially come to when I have nothing better to do.
+This is a project I essentially come to in my free time and is something I intend to update sporadically.
 If you have read the code, or tried to create a scene and have found any flaws or errors in the way things have been done — do feel free to leave an issue!
 Feel free to leave an issue for any sort of suggestion too, if any.

 ## Primitives
 <p align="center">